peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The difference between the two numbers, that is, this arbitrary-precision decimal floating-point number minus a 32-bit signed integer.
+If this arbitrary-precision decimal floating-point number is not-a-number (NaN), returns NaN.

 <a id="Subtract_long"></a>
 ### Subtract